The Definitive Guide to Technology Words And Phrases (Part 2)

 Phishing scams are appropriately named.
 Simply put, they are email scams that try to lure people into clicking on links that have viruses, much like someone trying to lure fish with bait.
 The email will offer something lucrative and tempting.
 It will likely disguise a link to a site you’re seemingly familiar with, in order to get you to click or download malicious software.
 Phishing attacks can be extremely detrimental, but there are a number of ways to identify and avoid them.

 SIEM stands for Security Information and Event Management.
 SIEM is a security management tool that gives a holistic view of an organization’s IT infrastructure and security.
 It helps organizations look at their data from a consolidated view, so that any abnormal trends or patterns can be spotted easily.
 SIEM software can be used to assist in validating and meeting specific compliance requirements, like HIPAA or PCI.

 Social engineering attacks are an ever-present danger for organizations, because they target the one thing that is the hardest to control: employees.

-These attacks manipulate the target into taking some form of action, which often include providing confidential information.
+These attacks manipulate the target into taking some form of action, which often includes providing confidential information.
 Common examples of social engineering attacks include emails that look normal but actually contain hidden links with viruses (phishing emails), pretexting phone calls where the cyber criminal acts like a trusted source and then engages the employee to divulge sensitive information, and searching unlocked trash and recycling bins to discover valuable information that could be used in a future attack.

-SSL is the security that creates an encrypted connection between a server and a web browser.
+SSL, or Secure Sockets Layer, is the security that creates an encrypted connection between a server and a web browser.
 If you’ve ever accessed a website that had a lock icon next to the URL, then you’ve been on a site that is SSL certified.
 This gives you peace of mind that your browsing and data is safe and protected.